my1e2/C_Project_1/README.md

 8. Afterwards, it will move on to the next player's turn, and the process will start all over again from steps 1-2.
 9. In the case that the player guesses the wrong word 3 times in a row, the player will lose the opportunity to guess that word further and it will be the next player's turn.
 10. If the players both make it through all the words in the word bank, the program will quit and tell them "There are no more words left to guess, game over!"
+11. At the end, a bar plot graph will dispaly the scores of each player over the 6 rounds of word guessing (lower scores/bars are better, means it took less letter guesses for correct guess).